ProspectiveCo/perspective-examples/examples/influxdb/streaming/README.md

 Click on Create New Dashboard and open the SOURCES tab on the top right corner:

 - From the drop down choose InfluxDB
-- Enter influxdb toekn: "sudo-banana-404"
+- Enter influxdb token: "sudo-banana-404"
 - Set the endpoint URL: "http://localhost:8086"
 - Set organization to: "perspective" and data pull interval to `0.5` seconds
 - Use the same influxdb query: